oatmealandcoffee/CSCI15P3/readme.md

 Extra Features include:
 * Used Bootstrap in the master template to improve UI
 * Added options to user generation
-* Added password generator
+* Added password generator project code
-* Moved the word list and random value functions to a custom "WordController" class.
-This was done because the source word list was far too long to include in the blade file to be useful.
-Called WordController due to a failed attempt to create a Laravel controller, when all I needed was just to integrate third-party PHP code.
+* Moved the word list and random value functions to a custom "WordController" class
+* Moved password generation logic out of the view into a custom "PasswordController" class

 # Dependencies and Citations
 <!--A list of any plugins, libraries, packages or outside code used in the project.
 See Student Responsibilities for more details on avoiding code plagiarism.-->